WinShape Foundation: WinShape Teams

-WinShape International
+WinShape Marriage

-WinShape International is an organization that inspires Chick-fil-A operators and other leaders in the Chick-fil-A community to support global leadership programs for young people.
-WinShape International uses Chick-fil-A's SERVE model of leadership as a platform to help train young people to become servant-focused leaders.
+Started in 2004, WinShape Marriage hosts marriage retreats at WinShape's Retreat Center in Rome, Georgia.

 Donations

-Since 2003, WinShape has donated over $5 million to groups that support traditional marriage, including Eagle Forum, Focus on the Family, Fellowship of Christian Athletes, Family Research Council, Exodus International, and the Marriage & Family Legacy Fund, groups which seek to provide, among other works, a conservative biblical interpretation about marriage and sexuality.
+Since 2003, WinShape has donated over $5 million to groups that oppose same-sex marriage, including Eagle Forum, Focus on the Family, Fellowship of Christian Athletes, Family Research Council, Exodus International, and the Marriage & Family Legacy Fund, groups which seek to provide, among other works, a conservative biblical interpretation about marriage and sexuality.
 Approximately $2 million was given in 2009 and almost the same amount in 2010.
 WinShape's financial support of these groups has caused gay-rights advocates to denounce Chick-fil-A and protest against its restaurants and products on various college and university campuses including Northeastern University and NYU.
 Northeastern University's Student Senate voted on February 28, 2012, to cancel plans for an on-campus Chick-Fil-A restaurant which failed. and an online petition against the NYU franchise was also launched that same month.

 Chick-fil-A released a statement in July 2012: "Going forward, our intent is to leave the policy debate over same-sex marriage to the government and political arena."
-In March 2014, tax filings for 2012 showed the group stopped funding all but one organization which had been previously criticized, WinShape Marriage, with a stated focus on couple retreats to strengthen marriages.
+In March 2014, tax filings for 2012 showed the group stopped funding all organizations which had been previously criticized.

-As of April 2018, Individuals among Chick-Fil-A leadership reportedly continue to donate to anti-LGBT groups, while the company no longer makes contributions to anti-LBGT groups.